Fullstack-ITC/React-Daily-D01/README.md

 First you need to install the npm packages in this project.

 Because we are using react, we will also use `yarn` which is an alternative to `npm` build by facebook Yarn does not come with Node.js, so you'll have to install it manually.
+You can also use `npm` if you want.

 You can install `yarn` by following the [installation guide (recommended)](https://classic.yarnpkg.com/en/docs/install)